 The company employed as many as 25 men across the site which included blacksmiths, carpenters, wheelwrights, farriers and general workers.
 The main players in the Finch empire were William, his son George, his wife Rebecca and their son Albany.

-William was born in 1779 in a town called Spreyton in West Devon.
+William was born in 1779 in a village called Spreyton in West Devon.
 He worked in Tavistock Ironworks for most of his early career and this is where he purchased the equipment to start the business at Finch Foundry once the ironworks went into decline.

 He married three times, fathering many children, four of whom were born in his latest marriage to his half-sister, Suzanna.
 Suzanna gave birth to their youngest child after walking to Tavistock (almost 20 miles) to sell tools, whilst heavily pregnant.
 She carried the baby back only a few days later, after selling the tools she carried to market.

 George was the youngest son of William and Suzanna and took over the foundry in 1882 after a series of untimely deaths in the family.
 He only ran the foundry for three years before mistakenly taking an overdose of laudanum, trying to cure a stubborn case of toothache.